Tips for Hiring a Business Broker

 If you’ve decided to sell your small business, a broker can greatly improve the process.

 If you’ve decided to sell your small business, a broker can greatly improve the process.
-The right broker can maximize sale price and ensure you get the most favorable possible deal terms.
+The right business broker can maximize sale price and ensure you get the most favorable possible deal terms.
 The wrong broker can slow the sale process and do nothing but drain money from your bottom line.
 The following strategies can help you select a broker with the right experience and skills to sell your business:

 Know the Characteristics of an Excellent Broker